-Karl Chi Leung KWOK, 74, has been a director of the group's holding company since 1983.
+Karl Chi Leung KWOK, 75, has been a director of the group's holding company since 1983.
 He has more than 30 years' management experience in the banking and finance businesses.
-He is the Chairman of Wing On International Holdings Limited and Wing On Company International

-Limited, a trustee member of the Board of The Trustees of Chung Chi College of The Chinese University of Hong Kong, a trust member of The Outward Bound Trust of Hong Kong Limited, vice president of Sports Federation & Olympic Committee of Hong Kong, China and a member of Harbourfront Commission.
+He is the Chairman of Wing On International Holdings Limited and Wing On Company International Limited, a trustee member of the Board of The Trustees of Chung Chi College of The Chinese University of Hong Kong, a trust member of The Outward Bound Trust of Hong Kong Limited and vice president of Sports Federation & Olympic Committee of Hong Kong, China.